espocrm/documentation/docs/administration/bpm-events.md

 When it is used to start a process, only object signals can be used.

 When it is used to start an event sub-process, it's possible to use placeholders in a signal name.
-E.g. `test.{$id}`, {$id} will be replaced with target's id.
-Note, that signal can be triggered from anywhere in the system, not necessarily in the same process.
+Example: `test.{$id}`, {$id} will be replaced with target's id.

+Note: Signals are not limited by a process scope.
+Signal triggered in one BPM process can be caught in another process.

+Note: Signal name can not be empty.

 ![Signal Start Event](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/event-start-signal.png)